iron-claw-972/HowToProgramming/README.md

 ### Use Motors
 **Motors are one of the most common actuators and provide rotational motion.
 When given power, the motor will spin with speed proportional to the voltage and torque proportional to the current.
 They are controlled with a talon.**

+#### TalonFX motor controllers (falcon500)
+- To import
+	- To import TalonSRX `import com.ctre.phoenix.motorcontrol.can.*;`
+	- To import control modes `import com.ctre.phoenix.motorcontrol.ControlMode;`
+- To initialize
+	- To initialize motor `TalonFX Motor = new TalonFX(6);`
+- To use
+	- Set motor absolute power `Motor.set(ControlMode.PercentOutput, value);` with value as double between -1 and 1
+	- Set motor to follow another `Motor.set(ControlMode.Follower, value);` with value as the id of the other talon

 #### TalonSRX motor controllers
 - To import
 	- To import TalonSRX `import com.ctre.phoenix.motorcontrol.can.*;`